AlexandriaMM/IT1025repo/Lab6/readme.md

 ## 6. Securing your Web Browser
 a.)
 Why should you secure your web browser? <br>
+    It's important to secure my web browser because there are increasing threats from software attacks that take advantage of vulnerable web browsers.
+Often the default settings on web browsers often are not the most secure settings.

 b.)
 Explain one of the risks described in this article: <br>
+    Cross-Site Scripting (XSS) is a vulnerability in web applications that allows a hacker to inject client-side scripts into web pages viewed by other users

 <br><br>
 ## 7. World Wide Web Consortium
 a.)
 Who was Tim Berners-Lee and why did he create the W3C? <br>
+    Tim Berners-Lee is the leader of W3C and is also the inventor of the world web.
+W3C was created to the lead the World Wide Web to its full potential by developing protocols and guidelines that ensure the long-term growth of the Web.

 b.)
 Pick a standard of your choice and explain why it is important: <br>
+    HTML & CSS are important as they are the core technologies for build Web pages.
+HTML provides the structure of the page using markup while CSS describes the page layout or presentation for a variety of devices.